syncfusion-content/xamarin-docs/Xamarin/SfLinearGauge/header.md

 ---

 layout: post
-title: Accessing Header in LinearGauge
+title: Header in Syncfusion LinearGauge control for Xamarin.Forms
 description:  Learn how to set header in LinearGauge
 platform: Xamarin
 control: LinearGauge